DodoBey/movieTicketApp/README.md

 - Create different seats plan for each screen

 # Extras:
-- Find a way to reach the trailer
+- Find a way to reach the trailer :white_check_mark:
 - Add filter for genres
-- Find a way to reach director, starring, duration information for movie
+- Find a way to reach director, starring, duration information for movie :white_check_mark:
 - Try to fetch imdb rate by using imdbid